-MBA Research Data
+MBA Research Data and the CPR Survey

 The MBA has a rich data portfolio with time series data running from 1903-present including phytoplankton, zooplankton, rocky shore species and larval and adult demersal fish.
 The time-series data from the MBA contributes to the Western Channel Observatory and more details of the MBA’s data holdings are available on request from firstname.lastname@example.org

 We provide access to CPR Survey data through an open, online portal for visualisation and download of the data and allows everyone to view and access this unique source of data on marine plankton, the foundation of life in the sea.

 MarLIN provides information to support marine conservation, management and planning.
 Our resources are based on available scientific evidence and designed for all stakeholders, from government agencies and industry to naturalists and the public.
 MarLIN hosts the largest review of the effects of human activities and natural events on marine species and habitats yet undertaken.

 The NMBL is increasingly moving to the digital domain, with online journal provision and an active process of curation and digitisation of key archive elements.
 This work presents additional opportunities, including the ability to link between raw data, interpreted information and the contextual content the library specialises in.